 The Malibu Senior Center offers programs for citizens who are independent and can care of their own personal needs.
 The Center is not a day care facility and medical staff is not employed by the City nor are there any medical professionals onsite; however Senior Center staff members are trained in CPR and first aid.
 Participants are welcome to bring an attendant or caregiver with them in order to enjoy all of the services and programs.

 Programs for seniors and active adults are offered in the City’s 1,200-square foot Senior and Active Adult Center, located in Malibu City Hall.
 The Center offers a wide variety of recreational, fitness, cultural, and educational programming, social events, and excursions to give seniors and adults opportunities to maintain and improve physical and mental well-being, life skills, and active social lives.

-Courses and lectures offered in partnership with outside agencies include AARP driver safety, health screenings, smart money planning, downsizing your house, computer skills, and Alzheimer’s awareness.
-The Emeritus College uses the Senior Center to provide enrichment classes, including modern poetry, autobiography, and art appreciation.
+Courses and educational lectures offered in partnership with outside agencies include emergency preparedness, health screenings, financial planning, downsizing your house, computer skills, healthy aging, and Alzheimer’s awareness.

 Dial-A-Ride provides a valuable, low-cost transit service to help Malibu residents age 60 and older get to and from doctor appointments, grocery stores, the Senior Center, and certain healthcare destinations outside the City.
 The fare is only $1 or $2 for trips inside the City, or $4 for trips outside the City.